 How often do Americans look at the weather forecast?

-Half of Americans (50%) say they read, watch, or listen to the weather forecast for their local area at least daily, including 20% who say they get it multiple times a day.
+60% of Americans say they read, watch, or listen to the weather forecast for their local area at least daily, including 20% who say they get it multiple times a day.
 Just 11% say they get a forecast less often than once a week.
 Age is closely tied to frequency of getting the weather forecast: One-third of adults under 30 (33%) say they view it at least daily, compared to 85% of people age 65 and older.

 Which weather indicators do Americans pay attention to?